Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Technological smoothness:  3/5
 	9. Technological extremophilia:  1/5
 	10. Stress/Boredom rating:  2 (Calm)
+	11. Me-points:  0/3
-	11. Kind of person most protected:  Greedy mathematicians.
+	12. Kind of person most protected:  Greedy mathematicians.
-	12. Special categories:  Detached, Galactic Politics
+	13. Special categories:  Detached, Galactic Politics
-	13. Conversion potential:  Unknown
+	14. Conversion potential:  Unknown
 22. Fertility Drugs
 	1. Mechanism proposal:  This technology proposes ubiquitous drugging.
 Drugs in the water, drugs in the air, drugs in the food.
 What are those drugs supposed to do?
 They're to support reproductive health and libido.
 As far as ways of increasing reproduction rates go, I definitely agree that this would raise reproductive rates, but I don't approve at all.
 Generally.
 	2. Mechanism proposal:  This verges on an authorial protest, but this is also the technology for implementing pheromones.
 Which my own species had...
 So...
 I *can't* imagine this technology as always and intrinsically evil.